 Helpful vs Harmful

 Given the potential harm of benzodiazepines described above, one may ask why these drugs are prescribed at all.
 However, the proper usage of benzodiazepines, as directed by a physician, is clinically-proven to be the best available pharmaceutical method for the treatment of severe anxiety disorders.
-When combined with a proper exercise regimen and cognitive behavioral therapy, many patients are able to overcome their anxiety disorders and learn to cope with their affliction without the use of a daily benzodiazepine prescription.
+When combined with a proper exercise regimen and cognitive behavioral therapy, many patients are able to overcome their anxiety disorders and learn to cope with their affliction without the use of a daily anxiety medication prescription.
 Most dangers lie in the misuse or outright abuse of these medications.
 While these drugs are effective at reducing anxiety and tension, everyone should take note of the FDA-required warning label that was placed on all advertisements for Valium in 1980:

 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic drug.